ZZZiyao/Year3-Microprocessors-Lab/README.md

 Reads a table (message) from programme memory to data memory

-Initialises UART and writes a message (the table) to UART
+Initialises UART and writes 'Hello World!' (the table) to UART